Access the GitHub Repositories

 - Access the Commerce Cloud GitHub repositories (login required).

 Each user must have active/valid Account Manager credentials to authenticate.
+Check with your administrator if you don't have them.

 Vijay is in the right place in GitHub to find and download the repositories he needs for SFRA.